Akram Hamidi: Early career

 Hamidi made his step up from the juniors on October 24, 2015, as he was booked to face Valentin Thibault in a B-class match up at King Of Muay Thai.
 He lost the fight by split decision.
 After earning another B-class victory eight months later, a first round stoppage of Mehdi Cheloum at La Nuit Des Spartiates V on June 18, 2016, Hamidi was booked to face Mouhssin Chouhik at Nuit Des Guerriers 2 on February 11, 2017, in what was his professional debut.
 He won the fight by a career-first unanimous decision.

-Hamidi was expected to face Steven Mendy at Kings of Muaythai on March 11, 2017.
+Hamidi was expected to face Steven Mendy at Kings of Muay Thai on March 11, 2017.
 The fight was later cancelled on the day of the weigh-ins, as Mendy weighed-in at 57 kilograms, 1.5 kilograms above the agreed-upon limit.
 Hamidi faced Bestar Thaqi at Fighters 3 - The Way Of The Champions on June 3, 2017.
 He won the fight by a third-round knockout.